glp-92/React-Native-Apps/Readme.md

 3. `expo init projectname`
 4. `cd projectname`
 5. To launch, `expo start`.
 Will ask you for ways to open the project. `w` to open web browser.
-    - By scanning QR code on phone with `expo go` app on Android app can be launched directly on phone.
+    - By scanning QR code on phone with `expo go` app on Android, app can be launched directly on phone.
 6. Main code is placed on `App.js`

 ## About React Native